 - Cornstarch: I highly recommend buying organic or non-GMO cornstarch since corn is a commonly genetically modified ingredient, making it less likely to be vegan.
 You can also replace the 2 tablespoons of cornstarch in this recipe with equal parts potato starch or arrowroot.

 - Vanilla Extract: Make sure your vanilla extract is pure vanilla extract and not artificial vanilla flavoring.
-Imitation vanilla is often not vegan, because it’s made from beaver butts.
+Imitation vanilla can be made with chemicals or less frequently, but there’s still a chance, it could be made from beaver anal glands.
 I can’t make this shit up.
 If you want to get creative, substitute the vanilla extract with another flavor or extract.
-Just make sure it’s vegan!

 - Food Coloring: If you try to color these with just freeze dried strawberries, they will be a very faint light pink.
 I tried this my first time, and I thought they were too pale, so the second time I added pink vegan food coloring.
 If you use powdered food coloring, mix it in with the dry ingredients.
 If you use liquid or gel, mix it in with the water.
 See my list of vegan food coloring for brands to trust.